psb/bucklescript.github.io/docs/embed-raw-javascript.md

 Embedding raw JS snippets is **discouraged**, though also highly useful if you're just starting out.
 As a matter of fact, the first few Reason BuckleScript projects were converted through:

-- pasting raw JS snippets inside a file
+- pasting raw JS snippets inside a file,
-- examining the JS output (identical)
+- examining the JS output (identical), and
-- gradually extract a few values and functions and making sure the output still looks OK
+- gradually extracting a few values and functions and making sure the output still looks OK.

 At the end, we get a fully safe, converted Reason BuckleScript file whose JS output is clean enough that we can confidently assert that no new bug has been introduced during the conversion process.